Predator (franchise): Predator: Badlands (2025)

-In June 2022, Dan Trachtenberg stated that there are discussions for additional installments being developed after the release of Prey.
-The filmmaker stated that moving forward, the intent is to do things that have not been done before in the franchise.
-In August, Bennett Taylor expressed interest in reprising his role as Raphael Adolini as "the pirate he is" in a potential prequel to Prey, serving as a loose adaptation of the 1996 comic book Predator: 1718 in which Adolini was introduced, reading it as research before shooting Prey, having aimed to "bring as much of [Raphael] into Prey that made sense".

-In February 2024, it was reported that a number of Predator projects are in development, with Dan Trachtenberg involved with each installment.
-While a sequel to Prey is one of them, a new film with the working title of Badlands is scheduled for principal photography in July of the same year.
-Trachtenberg will once again serve as director, with a script written by Patrick Aison and Brian Duffield, from an original story Aison and Trachtenberg co-authored.
-The plot will center around a new female lead, and be set chronologically in the future.
-Actress Elle Fanning has been in talks to star in the leading role.

-Predator: Badlands was theatrically released in the United States on November 7, 2025.
-The film would earn $40 million at the domestic box office in its opening weekend, setting a record for the Predator franchise.
+Dek is a Yautja runt from Yautja Prime, who seeks approval from his father, clan leader Njohrr.
+He vows to hunt the Kalisk, a seemingly unkillable apex predator on the "death planet" Genna.
+Upon crash-landing on Genna, Dek faces numerous environmental dangers from both flora and fauna.
+He reluctantly allies with Thia, a damaged Weyland-Yutani Corporation android, whose team was destroyed while attempting to capture the Kalisk.

 Crossover series

 Inspired by the Dark Horse Comics series, the filmmakers of Predator 2 (1990) incorporated an easter egg in which an Alien skull was seen in a Predator trophy case.
 Expansions upon this shared universe between the Alien and Predator franchises followed through comics and video games, leading up to the launch of a film franchise with the release of Alien vs. Predator in 2004, followed by Aliens vs. Predator: Requiem in 2007.
 The franchise has spawned various comics, novels, video games, and other merchandise based upon or inspired by the films.
 A third film has been variously rumored since the production of Requiem.
 In mid-2018, Shane Black, the director of The Predator, expressed his belief that a third Alien vs. Predator could still happen, indicating the studio's interest in both franchises.

-By August 2024, Alien: Romulus director Fede Álvarez expressed interest in co-directing an Alien vs. Predator movie in collaboration with Prey director Dan Trachtenberg.
-In October of the same year, Steve Abell (President of Fox Studios) stated that the studio has plans to eventually develop an Alien and Predator crossover film.